Cherry Valley O-scale: History

-The club was started in March 1962, by members of the former Philadelphia Model Railroad Club, which had been located in the B&O passenger station on Chestnut St. in Philadelphia, after the B&O station was demolished.
-(Some members of the PMRC also went on to start the East Penn Traction Club several years later.)
+The club was started in March 1962, by members of the former Philadelphia Model Railroad Club, which had been located in the B&O passenger station on Chestnut St. in Philadelphia, after the B&O station was demolished (some members of the PMRC also went on to start the East Penn Traction Club several years later).

 When first started, the space was an 80' x 35' unfinished crawl space directly under the original 1890s chapel.
 Finishing the space took weeks, with the removal of 4' of dirt before 20 cubic yards of concrete was used for the new floor.

 The first layout in the space was started in July 1962, with the framing and scenery built before the track was laid, and the first spike driven on August 30, 1962.
 This layout was 27 by 55 feet in size, and was of a double-track folded dogbone design, built with traditional square tabletop framing, plaster scenery, and relay control.
 Eventually it grew to have over 4000 linear feet of track, in both standard and 3-foot gauges, with some dual gauge mixed in.

 It existed through to January 1999, when it was torn down due to growing problems with accessibility and electrical characteristics.
 Many of the original structures and switches have been saved, for eventual inclusion on the new layout.
 Most notable of these is a 1940s train station model which had previously been salvaged from the layout at the PMRC location on Chestnut Street.

-2012 was officially recognized as the club's 50th anniversary, by proclamation of the Merchantville Town Council, at their October public session.
+In 2012, the club's 50th anniversary was celebrated with a proclamation of the Merchantville Town Council, at their October public session.

 New layout

 The new layout was started in 2001, is of a double-track looped-8 design; but has been built around the walls, with several reversing loops, curved laminate benchwork, more than 2000 linear feet of track, and a scale model of Philadelphia's 30th Street Station.
 Scenery has been built with a mix of hydrocal and extruded styrofoam board, and North Coast Engineering (NCE) Digital Command Control has been installed to allow running of multiple trains without the need for complex relay systems.
 The layout also features working signals that display proper occupancy, as well as scale-sized lighting fixtures for night scenes.

-Additionally, a new On30 narrow gauge branchline is being constructed at one end of the layout, with plans to expand it as time and resources allow.
+A new On30 narrow gauge branchline is being constructed at one end of the layout, with plans to expand it as time and resources allow.
 Rolling stock is owned by the individual members, with the club jointly owning the layout and control system.
 This rolling stock represents all periods of history, and is a mixture of brass, bronze, tin, white metal, plastic, resin, wood, paper, cardboard, and die-cast models; most of which has been extensively kitbashed/modified, features custom paint and water-slide decals; and has been weathered to better replicate real-world conditions.